Vote-by-Mail Information

 Requesting a Vote-by-Mail Ballot

-The voter or the voter's *immediate family or the voter's legal guardian is authorized to make a request in one of the following ways:
+The voter, the voter's immediate family*, or the voter's legal guardian are authorized to make a request in one of the following ways:

 1. Complete an Online Request